gitloper-azara/alx-low_level_programming/0x0B-malloc_free/README.md

 This directory contains projects on memory allocation.

-## 0. char *create_array(unsigned int size, char c);
+## 0. 0-create_array.c
-This function prototype creates an array of chars, and initializes it with a specific char.
+This function creates an array of chars, and initializes it with a specific char.

+## 1-strdup.c
+This function returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.